genidma/teatime-accessibility/README.md

 ## License
 Originally inspired by the Tea Timer application from the Ubuntu snap store [link](https://snapcraft.io/install/teatime/ubuntu).
 But the code is significantly different with a different licensing policy.

+This is a test commit to verify GPG signing.